- Will My Neck Capsule Be Preserved?

 There are of course many views and opinions amongst surgeons regarding the best approach and what to preserve during the surgical approach.
 Failures in resurfacing which occurs due to faulty approaches and vascularity issue, do so at the 3-6 yrs mark ( slow varus collapse with loosening of femoral component ie AVN of the entire head).
 Hence, it is difficult to prove or disprove any concept regarding this issue with statistical proof.
 One needs a large number of cases followed up carefully for a long time and have an opposite approach as a control group.
 This would be very difficult in a clinical setting.

-Therefore, the best option would be to adopt a common sense path based on some consensus that has already emerged in the resurfacing fraternity.
+Therefore, the best option would be to adopt a common sense path based on some consensus that has already … Read the rest

 Dr. De Smet